These Nostalgic Shoes Are Already The Style Of The Summer – Buy Them Before They Sell Out Everywhere

 Taylor Swift

-Maybe it's a step too far down memory lane - what next, a strappy top with a sparkly butterfly motif worn with low-rise jeans?! - but, if you're planning to hit the beach this summer, jelly shoes could be exactly what you've been looking for.
+Maybe it's a step too far down memory lane - what next, a strappy top with a sparkly butterfly motif worn with low-rise jeans?
+But, if you're planning to hit the beach this summer, jelly shoes could be exactly what you've been looking for.
 Just don't forget to stock up on Compeed.

 Shop: The Best Jelly Shoes

-London Rebel, Flat Jelly Shoes
+Boden, Jelly Shoes

-Price: £14 (was £30)
+Price: $39 (was £52)

 Natalie Hammond is Grazia’s Senior Fashion News Editor.
 She loves winter, hates summer and can often be found writing about the weather (and what on earth to wear).

-Just so you know, whilst we may receive a commission or other compensation from the links on this website, we never allow this to influence product selections - read why you should trust us
+Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us